ABL Home Page

 ElevatEd schools and participating educators also receive financial and material support:

-• ElevatEd schools will receive financial subsidies for the cost of substitute coverage while new educators engage in training or work with mentors.
+• ElevatEd schools receive financial subsidies towards the cost of substitute coverage while new educators engage in training.

-• All new ElevatEd teachers will receive a stipend for participating, funds toward earning their credential, entoring, and a community of practice to support their professional growth.
+• All new ElevatEd teachers receive a stipend for participating, funds toward earning their credential, mentoring, and a community of practice to support their professional growth.

 Ideal applicant ECJE centers are: